OpenMedTech-Lab/OpenMedTech-Lab.github.io/README.md

 ## Projects

-Explore our diverse projects, each focusing on a unique aspect of medical technology from our Lab website: [Projects](./#projects).
+Explore our diverse projects, each focusing on a unique aspect of medical technology from our [Lab website](https://openmedtech-lab.github.io)

 Feel free to fork the repository and contribute to existing projects or propose new ideas that align with our mission.